jmservera/doorbell/README.md

 Work In Progress
 ---

-These are some hacks for the [Golmar Tekna Plus SE][teknaplusse] video-doorbell that allow you to stream the video to HomeAssistant via rtsp and interact with the door when someone rings the bell.
+These are some hacks for the [Golmar Tekna Plus SE][teknaplus] video-doorbell (it usually comes [in a kit][teknakit]) that allow you to stream the video to HomeAssistant via rtsp and interact with the door when someone rings the bell.

 The Video Stream folder contains a script to capture the video using an EasyCap dongle connected to a Rpi2 and the controller will get the doorbell signal and notify the HomeAssistant via mqtt.